trpc/trpc/www/README.md

 ```

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+## OG Images

+We use `@vercel/og-image` for dynamic open graph image generation.
+They are deployed on the edge from the [`/api`](./api) directory.

+**NOTE: The edge function and the JSX component has to be separate, so we have them in separate files and call them as "regular functions" from the edge function.
+See [ogDocs](./api/ogDocs.ts) and [ogDocsComponent](./api/ogComponents.tsx) for example usage.**

+To use the dynamic images, we override the default Docusaurus theme using [`swizzling`](https://www.docusaurus.io/docs/swizzling).
+You can find these overrides in [src/theme/**](./src/theme).